logsem/clutch/README.md

 ## Axioms

 The development relies on axioms for classical reasoning and an axiomatization of the reals numbers, both found in Coq's standard library.
-For example, the following list is produced when executing the command `Print Assumptions main_bloom_filter_seq_spec.` in [`theories/coneris/examples/bloom_filter/concurrent_bloom_filter.v`](theories/coneris/examples/bloom_filter/concurrent_bloom_filter.v):
+For example, the following list is produced when compiling the file [`theories/coneris/coneris_print_assumptions.v`](theories/coneris/coneris_print_assumptions.v) which executes the Coq command `Print Assumptions coneris_results.`, where `coneris_results` refers to the proof of the Bloom filter spec and the adequacy theorems:

 ```
 ClassicalDedekindReals.sig_not_dec : ∀ P : Prop, {¬ ¬ P} + {¬ P}